 The PAGLN program includes many personal and professional development opportunities to enhance leadership and communication skills, intercultural competency, and diversity IQ.
 The program provides networking opportunities and contributes to creating great memories and friendships while helping students to become impactful members of Penn State community.

 Don't miss your chance to add this transformative experience to your resume.
 Please join our office to become a Peer Action Global Learning Network leader!

-Contact Olga Moskaleva, Regional Global Education Coordinator, for more information at [email protected].
+Contact Olga Moskaleva, Regional Global Engagement Coordinator, for more information at [email protected].